stryker-mutator/stryker-js/packages/stryker-typescript/README.md

 }
 ```

-We always override some properties to enforce these rules:
+We always override some properties to enforce these rules (see [issue 391](https://github.com/stryker-mutator/stryker/issues/391) to find out why):

 ```js
 allowUnreachableCode: true
 noUnusedLocals: false